venu0245/Linux/fdisk.md

 #### DOC/GPT

-* how many fdisk update in kernel
+* how many partitons are update in kernel
   ```
   cat /proc/partitions
   ```